meta-llama/prompt-ops/README.md

 **Key Benefits:**
 - **No More Trial and Error**: Stop manually tweaking prompts to get better results
-- **Fast Optimization**: Get Llama-optimized prompts in seconds with template-based optimization
+- **Fast Optimization**: Get Llama-optimized prompts minutes with template-based optimization
 - **Data-Driven Improvements**: Use your own examples to create prompts that work for your specific use case
 - **Measurable Results**: Evaluate prompt performance with customizable metrics

 ## How It Works